balderdashy/sails-docs/getting-started/getting-started.md

 Launch the web server again if you stopped it to generate the controller and navigate to [http://localhost:1337][http://localhost:1337] in your browser.
 You'll see the "Hello, Sails!" message you put into app/views/welcome/index.jade, indicating that this new route is indeed going to WelcomeController's index action and is rendering the view correctly.

 *We could've also done without a controller and simply used `'/': { view: 'welcome/index' }`.
-Feel free to do so for testing.
-We will continue using our controllers in the coming chapters*
+Feel free to do so.*

 *For more information about routing, refer to ![Sails Routing][Sails_Routing]*